official-elinas/hydrus-auto-api/README.md

 ![hydrus](repo_images/img.png)
 1. Get `model-resnet_custom_v3.h5` and place it in this project at `deepdanbooru/project/model-resnet_custom_v3.h5` - you can get this from the `models` folder in auto's UI after enabling the flag `--deepdanbooru` in `webui-user.bat` or `webui-user.sh`
-1. Create a folder and place your `PNG` files and `TXT` tag files in the same dir `/images` and run the script while outside the directory
+1. Create a folder and place your `png/jpg/jpeg/webp` files and `txt` tag files in the same dir `/images` and run the script while outside the directory
 3. After processing they will go to `/imported` if the folder has not been created already
 4. You can find them in hydrus easily by using the automatically added namespace - `ai:true` in the search bar